andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Hopefully this story will help you avoid falling into that trap.

+@gaythu-rajan, we can strip this down.

 ---

-## Modernising the English / Welsh Criminal Justice System
+## Modernising a Criminal Justice System

-!!!!!! @andrewharmellaw added this on top of the agreed sections !!!!!!
+@andrew

 Note:
 We're going to share the story of our most recent project together.